0AndWild/0AndWild.github.io/content/posts/about_oop/index.en.md

 As we entered the modern era, software development accelerated and code became increasingly complex.

-This led to tangled algorithms, and code became difficult or impossible for humans to understand - resulting in **'spaghetti code'**.
+This led to tangled algorithms, and code became difficult or impossible for humans to understand - resulting in **spaghetti code**.

 **Object-oriented programming** emerged as an alternative to address these issues.